oracle-samples/oci-data-science-ai-samples/ai_services/anomaly_detection/README.md

 ### When should I use DF vs DIS?

-While both DF and DIS are sophisticated platforms that can be used to address you pre-processing needs, you may find DF performing faster for large datasets(more than 100k observations or so).
-Also, DF is able to handle more columns, and certain tasks like batching.
+While both DF and DIS are sophisticated platforms that can be used to address your pre-processing needs, you may find DF performing faster for large datasets(more than 100k rows or so) when a sufficient number of parallel Executors are configured.
+Also, DF is able to handle more columns, and certain specialized data preprocessing tasks such as batching, sharding and pivoting on multiple columns.
+DIS provides an easy-to-understand drag and drop interface which does not require any programming expertise, and provides ability to preview and validate transformations.
+If you do not have any of the specialized data preprocessing needs mentioned above, DIS is a good option.